Authors: Prashil Shetty, Dr. Harsha K. Rajasimha

 Navigating Challenges: Ensuring Quality and Consistency in Digital Dermatology Trials

-Another critical factor is the use of eConsent platforms.
-These tools streamline patient enrollment and help improve understanding of study protocols and eligibility.
-However, they need to be designed with clarity and accessibility in mind to ensure patients are fully informed and comfortable with their participation.
+Another key area is the use of eConsent platforms.
+These tools can streamline enrollment and improve patient understanding of study protocols.
+Still, they must be designed with clarity, accessibility, and digital literacy in mind to ensure all participants can make informed decisions comfortably.

 How Jeeva Clinical Trials Supports the Digital Dermatology Future